 Risks and Complications

-This treatment does not normally affect the ability to breastfeed.
+Mothers who want to undergo this treatment should not worry as nipple reduction does not normally affect the ability to breastfeed.

-Following surgery your nipple will be balanced and proportionate in size and shape to the rest of your breast.
+Following surgery, your nipple will be balanced and proportionate in size and shape with the rest of your breast.